Talk to an Expert

 Software has no such anchor.

-Research on information goods pricing (Shapiro & Varian) established that software exhibits fundamentally different economics: near-zero marginal reproduction costs and high fixed development costs.
-A customer buying enterprise software cannot reason backward from “what this costs to produce” to “what it should cost me” — because the answer to the first question is effectively zero per unit, and the answer to the second question depends entirely on the value it creates for their specific business.
+Research on information goods pricing established that software exhibits fundamentally different economics: near-zero marginal reproduction costs and high fixed development costs.
+A customer buying enterprise software cannot reason backward from “what this costs to produce” to “what it should cost me”, because the answer to the first question is effectively zero per unit, and the answer to the second question depends entirely on the value it creates for their specific business.

 There is minimal functional parity in software.
 An email capability is not an email capability.
-So when a PSM survey asks a software buyer “at what price would you consider this product too expensive?”, the buyer has no anchor.
-They’re not estimating — they’re guessing.
+So when a price-sensitivity surveys survey asks a software buyer “at what price would you consider this product too expensive?”, the buyer has no anchor.
+They’re not estimating, they’re guessing.
 And that guess is shaped by whatever reference points happen to be in their head: the last software they bought, a competitor’s listed price, a number their CFO mentioned in a budget meeting.

 The WTP number you get from the survey is a composite of arbitrary anchors, filtered through hypothetical bias.
 It’s precise-looking data built on sand.